icons8/free/README.md

 * `2` PrimaryPrefix - indicates that the file name comes with a user-defined prefix.

 ### <a name="OverlayBackgroundInteraction"></a>OverlayBackgroundInteraction Enum
-Overlay-background interaction options.??? _//Sketch Compatibility_
+Overlay-background interaction options. _//Sketch Compatibility_

 * `0` None
 * `1` CrossOverlay